-Not all bicycles are designed for these types of riding, and those that are may not be suitable for all types of
+Not all bicycles are designed for these types of riding, and those that are may not be suitable for all types of aggressive riding.
+Check with your dealer or the bicycle's manufacturer about the suitability of your bicycle before engaging in extreme riding.

-Z When riding fast down hill, you can reach speeds seen on motorcycles, and therefore face similar hazards and risks. ⊲ Have your bicycle and equipment carefully inspected by a Σ qualified mechanic and be sure it is in perfect condition.
-Consult with expert riders and race officials on conditions G and equipment advisable at the site where you plan to ride.
-Wear appropriate safety gear, including an approved full Ľ face helmet, full finger gloves, and body armor.
-Ultimately, ш it is your responsibility to have proper equipment and to be Z familiar with course conditions. ≥
+When riding fast down hill, you can reach speeds seen on motorcycles, and therefore face similar hazards and risks.
+Have your bicycle and equipment carefully inspected by a qualified mechanic and be sure it is in perfect condition.
+Consult with expert riders and race officials on conditions and equipment advisable at the site where you plan to ride.
+Wear appropriate safety gear, including an approved full face helmet, full finger gloves, and body armor.
+Ultimately, it is your responsibility to have proper equipment and to be familiar with course conditions.

-WARNING: Although many catalogs, advertisements and articles about bicycling depict riders engaged in extreme riding, this activity is extremely dangerous, increases your risk of injury or death, and increases the severity of any injury.
+MARNING: Although many catalogs, advertisements and articles about bicycling depict riders engaged in extreme riding, this activity is extremely dangerous, increases your risk of injury or death, and increases the severity of any injury.
 Remember that the action depicted is being performed by professionals with many years of training and experience.
 Know your limits and always wear a helmet and other appropriate safety gear.
 Even with state-of-the-art protective safety gear, you could be seriously injured or killed when jumping, stunt riding, riding downhill at speed or in competition.